syrico/Data-Engineering-ETL-Pipeline/README.md

 ## Milstone
 * Connect Database postgresql windows 10 from WSL
-* Extract costumer data and make an table first-name last-name based on payment_id from table payment database DVDRental
+* Display the 5 country/genre-film who the most rent every-day(choose one)
-* *hint* Create data-bulk before this day and count based payement_id
+* *hint* Create data-bulk before this day and count based payement_id to get the amount of customer/country/genre-film

 ## Setup Database Postgre SQL
 * Install PostgreSQL